christianrehn/CombineTest/README.md

 You can also add new drill configurations or edit existing drill ones:
 <img src="https://github.com/christianrehn/GCQuadCombineTest/blob/master/screenshots/220106_GCQuadCombineTest_EditDrillConfiguration.png" width="1024">

-Execute the shots ans see the Shots Gained and Trackman Scores for the last stroke only:
+Execute the shots and see the dispersion and Shots Gained and Trackman Scores for the last stroke:
 <img src="https://github.com/christianrehn/GCQuadCombineTest/blob/master/screenshots/220106_GCQuadCombineTest_OneShotDone.png" width="1024">

-Or for all shots in current session:
+Or for all shots in current session (without dispersion):
 <img src="https://github.com/christianrehn/GCQuadCombineTest/blob/master/screenshots/220106_GCQuadCombineTest_AllShots.png" width="1024">

 ## Inaccuracies